ShaikhShoeb61/Personal-Translator-v1.0/README.md

 Welcome to Personal Translator v1.0!
 This is a simple web application that allows users to translate text from one language to another.
 The application utilizes the MyMemory translation API for providing translations.

+## Updates in Progress

+I'm currently working on enhancing the project by adding new features and addressing any bugs.
+Your feedback and contributions are highly appreciated as I continue to improve the functionality and user experience.

 ## Features

 - Translate text from one language to another.